Praval791/Github-Markdown-Cheet-Sheet/README.md

 You can also use words, to fit your writing style more closely[^note].

+Unlike link references, which are not displayed anywhere in the file and simply vanish from the user's view, these references are displayed at the end of a markdown document.
 [^1]: My reference.
 [^2]: Every new line should be prefixed with 2 spaces.
   This allows you to have a footnote with multiple lines.